CC Moore

 Ultimate Guide To 'Special' Hookbait Making

-Looking to mix, roll, boil and store the ultimate hookbaits—whether they’re high-viz or match-the-hatch?
-Here’s how you rustle up the finest...
+Looking to mix, roll, and boil the ultimate hookbaits—whether they’re high-viz or match-the-hatch?
+Here’s how to do it...

 Image